Higher Galois theory: The étale homotopy type of Artin–Mazur–Friedlander

 is left $1$-cofinal.
 Then the cofiltered diagram $\Pi\scr C\circ f$ corepresents $\Pi_\infty\Shv(\scr C)^\wedge$. \end{corollary}

 \begin{proof} By Lemma~\ref{lem:1cofinal}, $f$ induces a left cofinal functor of $\infty$-categories.
 The result now follows from Proposition~\ref{prop:verdier}. \end{proof}

 We now turn to the étale site $\ET_X$ of a scheme $X$, \ie, the category of étale $X$-schemes equipped with the étale topology.
-Let us not dwell on the fact that $\ET_X$ is not small: suffice it to say, this can safely be ignored.
-We denote by $X_\et$ the $\infty$-topos of sheaves of $\infty$-groupoids on $\ET_X$ and by $X_\et^\wedge$ its hypercompletion.
+We denote by $X_\et$ the $\infty$-topos of sheaves of $\infty$-groupoids on $\ET_X$ and by $X_\et^\wedge$ its hypercompletion (although $\ET_X$ is not small, it is easy to show that $X_\et$ is indeed an $\infty$-topos).
 The abelian cohomology of either $\infty$-topos is the étale cohomology of $X$.

 If $X_\Zar$ denotes the $\infty$-topos of sheaves on the small Zariski site of $X$, there is an obvious geometric morphism $X_\et\to X_\Zar$ which induces an equivalence on $(-1)$-truncated objects.
 In particular, $\Pi_0(X_\et)\simeq \Pi_0(X_\Zar)$.
 By Proposition~\ref{prop:locconn}, we deduce that $X_\et$ is locally connected if and only if the underlying topological space of $X$ is locally connected (as this property persists after étale extension).
 Note however that $X_\et$ is rarely locally simply connected, since the étale fundamental pro-groupoid is often nonconstant.
-If $X$ is locally connected, then: \begin{itemize} \item Every locally constant Eilenberg–Mac Lane sheaf on $\ET_X$ is the underlying sheaf of a unique Eilenberg–Mac Lane local system (Corollary~\ref{cor:galois}). \item If $A$ is a locally constant sheaf of abelian groups on $\ET_X$ and $L$ is the corresponding split local system, then $H^*(X_\et,A)\simeq H^*(\Pi_\infty X_\et,L)$ (Proposition~\ref{prop:observation}). \end{itemize} On the other hand, with no assumptions on the scheme $X$, we have: \begin{itemize} \item Finite locally constant sheaves on $\ET_X$ are classified by functors $\Pi_\infty X_\et \to \scr S^\fc$ (Theorem~\ref{thm:finitegalois}). \end{itemize}
+If $X$ is locally connected, then: \begin{itemize} \item Locally constant sheaves of sets on $\ET_X$ are classified by functors $\Pi_1 X_\et\to \scr S_{\leq 0}$ (Theorem~\ref{thm:galois}). \item If $A$ is a locally constant sheaf of abelian groups on $\ET_X$ classified by $L\colon\Pi_1 X_\et\to \Ab$, then $H^*(X_\et,A)\simeq H^*(\Pi_\infty X_\et,L)$ (apply Proposition~\ref{prop:observation} to the Eilenberg–Mac Lane objects $K(L,n)$). \end{itemize} On the other hand, with no assumptions on the scheme $X$, we have: \begin{itemize} \item Finite locally constant sheaves on $\ET_X$ are classified by functors $\Pi_\infty X_\et \to \scr S^\fc$ (Theorem~\ref{thm:finitegalois}). \end{itemize}

 In \cite[\S4]{Friedlander:1982}, Friedlander defines the \emph{étale topological type} of a locally connected scheme $X$: it is a pro-simplicial set given by a diagram

 where $\scr I$ is some small cofiltered poset (whose definition is specific to the étale site) and $\HC'(\ET_X)\subset \HC(\ET_X)$ is the full subcategory spanned by the \emph{basal} hypercovers \cite[\S9]{DHI} that are moreover degreewise coproducts of \emph{connected} étale $X$-schemes.
 By \cite[Theorem 9.6]{DHI}, any hypercover of $\ET_X$ is refined by a basal hypercover, and since $X$ is locally connected, it is clear that any such is further refined by a hypercover in $\HC'(\ET_X)$.
 In particular, the inclusion $\pi\HC'(\ET_X)\subset\pi\HC(\ET_X)$ is left $1$-cofinal.
 The key property of Friedlander's construction is that the composite functor